 Barbara has over twenty years of progressive responsibility as a law clerk.
 She regularly attends and successfully resolves accident benefit issues on behalf of victims at the Financial Services Commission of Ontario.
 She regularly participates as a team member on both Non-Catastrophic and Catastrophic cases.
 She has extensive knowledge of the various Statutory Accident Benefits Schedules and, in particular, issues related to catastrophic impairments.

 Barbara has been working with personal injury lawyer David MacDonald, a partner at Thomson, Rogers, for the past fifteen years.

-Barbara has lectured other law clerks to update their skills and knowledge at the request of the Department of Education at The Law Society of Upper Canada.
+Barbara has lectured other law clerks to update their skills and knowledge at the request of the Department of Education at The Law Society of Ontario.
 She is currently a part-time faculty member in the Continuing Education Department at Seneca College.

 For more on Barabara O’Gorman, read: No Age Limit on Learning for MEd Graduate who is Now Pursuing her PHD